Barcelona in November: All You Need to Know

 Barceloneta Beach in November

 The beach is also a great place for outdoor activities such as jogging, cycling, and skateboarding.
-Additionally, you can visit local attractions like the Barceloneta Market and the Museum of Catalan History, both located within walking distance from the beach.
+Additionally, you can visit local attractions like the Barceloneta Market and the Museum of Catalan History.
+Both are located within walking distance from the beach.

 Best Things To Do in Barcelona in November